-7.4.1 Voucher Extensions Link: 24 CFR 982.303(b)
+7.4.1 Voucher Extensions

 Requests for extensions must be submitted to MHA in writing prior to the expiration of the voucher term.
-Extensions are permissible at the discretion of MHA up to a maximum of an additional sixty days.
+Extensions are permissible at the discretion of MHA up to a maximum of an additional sixty days, granted in 30-day increments.
 The maximum time limit on the voucher term (including extensions) is 120 days, except when a reasonable accommodation is granted for persons with disabilities or to find new housing when an assisted household has to be divided as a result of the violence or abuse covered by VAWA.

-MHA is not obligated to grant an extension, but may consider any of the following circumstances in its decision:
+MHA is not obligated to grant an extension, but may consider any of the following circumstances in its decision to grant a thirty (30)-day extension of the initial term: